healthykitchen101/healthykitchen101.com/blenders/tests/immersion/mayonnaise.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/blenders/clte24gl60009wz88gkkmg5uv.jpg" alt="bowls containing mayonnaise" width="640" height="427">

+Most immersion blenders can produce mayonnaise, but the quality varies.

 By using mayonnaise as a test medium, we aim to provide a clear picture of each blender's capabilities, revealing not just their ability to blend, but to do so with the control and finesse that gourmet cooking demands.
 The results of this test will offer invaluable insights for anyone looking to purchase an immersion blender that's as effective at making emulsified sauces as it is at handling everyday blending tasks.

 <img src="https://cdn.healthykitchen101.com/reviews/images/blenders/clte2d7dj000awz88d9sshlsi.jpg" alt="spoon of yellow running liquid" width="640" height="427">